Karen Robards

-Karen Robards (born August 24, 1954, in Louisville, Kentucky) is a best-selling author of over fifty novels.
+Karen Robards (born August 24, 1954) is an American author of over fifty novels.
 After first gaining recognition for her historical romances, Robards became one of the first historical romance novelists to successfully make the switch to contemporary romantic suspense.
 Her work has been translated into seventeen languages, and has won multiple awards.

-Biography

-Early years
+Early life and education

 Karen Robards sold her first story in 1973.
 As a teenager working part-time for her orthodontist father, Robards saw a Reader's Digest solicitation for funny anecdotes.
 She quickly penned and submitted a two-paragraph story.
 Several weeks later she received a check for $100, and her entry was featured in the December 1973 Reader's Digest.

 Her first attempts at writing a novel came while she was attending the University of Kentucky taking a graduate-level creative writing class, when the professor challenged each student to write 50 pages that could be published.
 After researching what types of books were selling well, Robards chose to write a historical romance, not realizing that she would be required to read her work aloud to the class.
 Although her professor and classmates laughed at her choice of subject matter, those 50 pages became the basis for her first book, Island Flame.
 This debut novel was published in 1981, when Robards was in her early 20s.